Shopify/polaris/src/components/EmptyState/README.md

     >
       <p>
-        You can use the Files section to upload images, videos, and other documents!!!
-This is where we're doing the changes
+        You can use the Files section to upload images, videos, and other documents.
+This shows the content with a centered layout and full width.
       </p>
     </EmptyState>
   </Card.Section>